chtrembl/azure-cloud/petstore/04-configure-git-hub-action-for-ci-cd-into-app-service/README.md

 This workflow action does both CI & CD.
 Below are the details:

- - On any Changce to petstoreapp/** main branch, the Action will execute
+ - On any Change to petstoreapp/** main branch, the Action will execute
  - The code is then checked out into a project workspace using actions/checkout@v2
  - A version.json is created each time containing meta data about the build (Date/Version) and will be built as part of the Docker Image as static content.
 This is useful for obtaining version info at application runtime.
  - actions/setup-java@v2 is used to compile our Spring Boot Java Application using Maven.
 Since we are not configuring Docker for a Multi Stage build, we first build the petstoreapp.jar executable, in advance of our Docker Image.